OpenConceptLab/ocl-docs/docs/source/index.rst

 Getting Started with OCL
 -------------------------
-Dive deeper into OCL features and how you can get started interacting with OCL.
+Learn how to start contributing to OCL as a developer:

 * **As a developer:** :doc:`Getting Started as a Developer</oclapi/developer/gettingstarted>` | :doc:`Developers Guide</oclapi/developer/developersguide>`

 Advanced Features of OCL
 --------------------------

-OCL offers many advanced features.
 Learn more about these integrations and how you can interact with OCL.

 * **Importing into OCL:** :doc:`Bulk Importing into OCL</oclapi/apireference/bulkimporting>` | :doc:`Importing CIEL into OCL </oclomrs/importingciel>`
-* **Integration layer:** Interface layer is a set of API endpoints to supports PEPFAR usecases through OpenHIM mediators. `Interface layer API <https://documenter.getpostman.com/view/10981858/TW77f3MH?version=latest>`_
+* **Interface layer:** The interface layer is a set of API endpoints customized to support PEPFAR use cases through OpenHIM mediators. `Interface layer API Documentation <https://documenter.getpostman.com/view/10981858/TW77f3MH?version=latest>`_

 OCL Releases